 Investing to grow

-Acquisitions have always been part of our growth story, adding key capabilities and helping us to meet the evolving needs of our clients and drive growth in an ever-changing world.
+Acquisitions have always been part of our growth story, adding key capabilities and helping us meet the evolving needs of our clients and drive growth in an ever-changing world.

 With more than a dozen transactions since 2016 alone, we’ve expanded our expertise in private assets, from real estate to infrastructure financing.
 We’ve expanded our wealth management offering, including a market-leading offering for financial advisers.
-And we’ve grown our specialist expertise in solutions, where we aim to be the provider of choice for pension schemes, offering an end-to-end solution through to buy-out.
+And we’ve grown our specialist expertise in solutions, where we aim to be the provider of choice for pension plans, offering an end-to-end solution through to buy-out.

 Our secret to success?
 We only make acquisitions that fit with our overall culture and values.
-It’s about adding to our expertise, rather than simply buying for growth.
+It’s about adding to our expertise rather than simply buying for growth.

 We’re constantly innovating